Prukutu/AOES-CLIM-Conda-Environment/_episodes/03-Assignment2.md

 objectives:
 - "Create a 12-panel plot of the climatology of your data "
 keypoints:
-- "Assigment due Oct 15th via BB"
+- "Assigment due Oct 13th via Blackboard"
 ---

 ## What am I expected to do?